 The Real Estate market ebbs and flows in cycles.
 Right now, we’re still near the bottom of one of those cycles where it is a good time to buy a home and get financing to do so.

-Interest actually have been low for a while, and while the FED keeps their rates down, the rates over all for borrowing money will remain low making it easier to carry the cost of borrowing money from a bank versus renting.
+Interest rates are still low.
+Interest actually has been low for a while.
+While the FED keeps interest rates down, the rates overall for borrowing money will remain low.
+This makes it easier to carry the cost of borrowing money from a bank versus renting.

-Rents are still going up, and this is that part f the cycle where if you’re having to rent a condo for $1500-$2500 a month, it’s probably a good time to consider buying a home where you may be able to get a house payment in the $800-$1200 range.
+Rents are still going up.
+This is that part f the cycle where if you’re having to rent a condo for $1500-$2500 a month, it’s probably a good time to consider buying a home where you may be able to get a house payment in the $800-$1200 range.
 Think about this too.
-Interest is still a tax deductable expense, and you have the ability to utilize a portion of your home if you choose to do anything home based.
-It’s just a better situation to be in as an owner rather than renter.
+Interest is still a tax-deductible expense, and you have the ability to utilize a portion of your home if you choose to do anything home-based.
+It’s just a better situation to be in as an owner rather than a renter.

 If you are going to consider buying a home, find a licensed professional that you can trust.
 Someone that will help you find the right place.
 Then, find the right Lender.
 If you wish to find out how much you qualify for, you can click on this APPLY NOW and it will take you to a form you can fill out and someone will be in touch with you within 24-48 hours.